 Therefore, a hypothesis that intermittent energy restriction (shorter periods of energy restriction/deficiency and shorter periods of energy maintenance, usually a few days to a couple of weeks of each) would ameliorate these unfavorable adaptations has emerged.

-In this article, we will discuss if there are any advantages of intermittent energy restriction (IER) compared with the more common continuous energy restriction (CER).
+In this article, I will discuss if there are any advantages of intermittent energy restriction (IER) compared with the more common continuous energy restriction (CER).

 A meta-analysis on the subject found similar effects from IER and CER with regard to weight loss, fat loss, improvements in “glucose parameters” and drop-out rate (Seimon et al., 2015).
 The studies included were however quite variable in length, percent energy restriction and a ratio of energy restriction vs higher energy intake.
 Furthermore, most of the studies included in the meta-analysis had their IER group in an energy deficit even on the “feast” days.
 The authors of the meta-analysis speculate that a time in a positive energy balance might be necessary to combat the negative adaptations associated with dieting.